miguelgrinberg/microdot/docs/extensions.rst

     async def webhook(request):
         # ...

-For some applications it may be more convenient to only apply CSRF protection to explicitly selected routes.
+For some applications it may be more convenient to have CSRF checks turned off by default, and only apply them to explicitly selected routes.
 In this case, pass ``protect_all=False`` when you construct the ``CSRF`` instance and use the :meth:`csrf.protect <microdot.csrf.CSRF.protect>` decorator::

-    csrf = CSRF(app, cors)
+    csrf = CSRF(app, cors, protect_all=False)

     @app.post('/submit-form')
     @csrf.protect